Controllability and ergodicity of 3D primitive equations driven by a finite-dimensional force

 Integrating in time, we obtain The Gronwall inequality implies Going back to \eqref{6.7} and \eqref{6.9}, we see that

-{\it Step~3.~Barotropic-baroclinic formulation.} Following the ideas of~\cite{CT-2007}, to estimate the~$L^6$-norm of $v$ and $H^1$-norms of $v$ and $\te$, we use barotropic-baroclinic formulation of PEs.
+{\it Step~3.~Barotropic-baroclinic formulation.} Following~\cite{CT-2007}, next we estimate the~$L^6$-norm of $v$ and $H^1$-norms of $v$ and $\te$ by using barotropic-baroclinic formulation of PEs.
 More precisely, we denote Then the barotropic mode $\bar v$ satisfies the following system of equations: and the baroclinic mode $\tilde v$ the following one: (see \cite{CT-2007} for details).
 The advantage of this representation is that there is no pressure term in Eq.~\eqref{6.12} and the barotropic mode depends only on horizontal variables $(x,y)$ (its properties are similar to the ones of 2D NS system).

 {\it Step~4.~$L^6$-estimate for $\tilde v$.} We take the scalar product in $L^2$ of Eq.~\eqref{6.12} with~$\tilde v |\tilde v|^4$: Then